How LaMDA works, Google’s artificial brain ‘accused’ by an engineer of having a conscience of its own

 If we remember the old science fiction movies, we can imagine LaMDA as a robot that assumes human form, opens its eyes, gains consciousness and speaks.
 Or like HAL-9000, the supercomputer from the movie 2001: A Space Odyssey — which, in a parody of the simpsonsvoices Pierce Brosnan in the English original, falls in love with Marge and wants to kill Homer.

 But the reality is a little more complex.
 LaMDA is an artificial brain and is housed in the cloud.
-His diet is made up of millions of texts and he does his training himself.
+His food is composed of millions of texts and he does his training himself.
 But on the other hand, it acts like a parrot.

 Very complicated?
 Let’s go by parts, to understand better.